TheGoldenEye/polka-store/README.md

 ## 3 Configuration

-### 3.1 config.json
+### 3.1 config/config.json

-Please find the configuration in src/config.json.
+Please find a template for configuration in `config/config_tpl.json`.
+Instead, the file used by the tool is `config/config.json`.
+If the file does not exist, `config/config_tpl.json` is copied to `config/config.json` during the program start phase.
+You can adapt this file to your needs.

-Here are some parameters defined for the different chains.
+Here are the parameters defined for the different chains.
-There is currently no need to change the default configuration:
+Besides the `check_accounts` option there is currently no need to change the default configuration:

 ``` bash
 {